rachelAtFlatiron/Phase-4-062424/README.md

 ## SWBATs

+- [ ] Use Flask-SQLAlchemy as an ORM
-- [ ] Understand how to use SQLAlchemy within Flask
+- [ ] Use Flask-Migrate to manage database schemas
-- [ ] Use Flask-SQLAlchemy to define and initialize a database
+- [ ] Initialize a database with sample data
-- [ ] Use Flask routing and create views
+- [ ] Implement a Flask application to query a database

 ---